scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 + P2: Socrates is human.
 + C: Socrates is mortal.

 P1 and P2 are the premises of the argument.
 C is the conclusion.
 Not every argument has two premises.
-In principle, there are arguments with indefinitely many premises.
+In principle, there are arguments with indefinitely many.
 For our purposes, we'll be focusing on relatively short arguments.
-Before we can learn to extract arguments we need to look closer at the elements of an argument.
+But before we can learn to extract arguments we need to look closer at their elements.

 ## Statements

 Your beliefs and the reasons that support them are expressed by statements.
 Think of the conclusion of an argument as the statement which expresses the belief you or someone else holds.
 Think of the premises as statements which express the reasons that support those beliefs.
-If we are to properly state our beliefs and identify the reasons for them, we need a grasp of statements.
+If we are to properly state our beliefs and identify the reasons for them, we need then to understand what statements are.

 **Statements:**